 File -> Export -> Publish (Share)

 You may add comments to the dataset before the export takes place.
 These comments will be visible to users accessing the dataset through your URL.
-Once exported as either a public or private volume, the platform will provide you with an unique URL and ID for the export submission.
+Once exported, the platform will provide you with an unique URL and ID for the exported share.

 Surplus volumes are repeatable snippets of volumetric data.
 They are attachable sub volumes onto higher master volumes.
 If we had a geometric shape which encompasses identical sub components, these repeatable sub components each with their own distinctive measurement would be a surplus volume.